What are Ct values?

 Available from Logical Biological

-At Logical Biological we supply nasopharyngeal/oropharyngeal/nasal SARS-CoV-2, FluA and Flu B swabs available in Univeral Transport Medium (UTM), Inactivating Transport Medium (ITM), saline or in dry frozen format.
+At Logical Biological we supply nasopharyngeal/oropharyngeal/nasal SARS-CoV-2, FluA and Flu B swabs available in Universal Transport Medium (UTM), Inactivating Transport Medium (ITM), saline or in dry frozen format.
 Negative swabs and COVID-19 / pre-COVID saliva are also available, as are serum and plasma.
 Typically, our swabs are provided together a Ct value measured from a ‘companion swab’ taken simultaneously.
 For UTM & ITM we can provide remnant samples at your preferred Ct values.
-Contact us if you would like to learn more or enquire about our range of COVID-19 or other disease -state serum/plasma products.